rladies-nyc/source/content/home/board.md

 <img src="/img/emilyr.jpg" style="width:20%";/>

-I work as a Data Analyst at Etsy with our search team to design, implement, and analyze experiments on the ranking algorithm, UI changes, and new features.
-In summer 2016, I completed Metis’s three-month, full-time Data Science Bootcamp, where I did several data science projects, ranging from using random forests to predict successful projects on DonorsChoose.org to building an application in R Shiny that helps data science freelancers find their best-fit jobs.
-Before Metis, I graduated in June from INSEAD with a Master’s degree in Management (specialization in Organizational Behavior).
-I also earned my bachelor’s degree from Rice University in Decision Sciences, an interdisciplinary major I designed that focused on understanding how people behave and make decisions.
+I work at DataCamp as a Data Scientist on the growth team.
+Previously, I was a Data Scientist at Etsy working with their search team to design, implement, and analyze experiments on the ranking algorithm, UI changes, and new features.
+I’m also an author of the upcoming book, [Build Your Career in Data Science](https://www.manning.com/books/build-your-career-in-data-science?a_aid=buildcareer&a_bid=76784b6a), with Jacqueline Nolis, to be published by Manning in early 2020.

 #### Jasmine Williams (2016-2019)